Access register

-In IBM terminology, an Access Register (AR) is a hardware register in ESA/370 and later processors.
+In IBM terminology, an Access Register (AR) is a hardware register in ESA/370 and later mainframe instruction set architectures.
 Access registers work in conjunction with the general purpose registers, giving a program transparent access to up to sixteen 2 GB address spaces simultaneously.
 ARs were introduced with ESA/370 in 1988, and supported by the MVS/ESA operating system.

 In IBM System/360 architecture all instructions address memory by specifying a 12-bit offset (4096 bytes) from a value in a "base register" with optional indexing.
 Originally addresses occupied the low-order 24 bits of a base register, allowing a program to access up to 16 MB.
 System/370-XA extended the architecture to allow 31-bit addressing and address spaces of up to 2 GB.

 Enterprise Systems Architecture/370 further expanded addressing capabilities with access registers.
 Sixteen 32-bit access registers "shadow" the sixteen general-purpose registers.
 In a processor mode called access-register mode the access register corresponding to the specified base register designates the operand address space to be accessed.
 The contents of an access register is called an "Access-list entry token" (ALET), which contains an index into a system table identifying the address space.